Oil & Gas Helium Analysis

 Why is this written for operators, not academics?

-A reservoir team does not need a lecture on ion cyclotron motion to make a first decision.
 The useful question is whether the measurement changes acreage value, processing strategy, or whether a helium stream deserves more serious evaluation.
 BSI translates the isotope problem into that operating context.

 Operator questionWhy it mattersBSI measurement angle